javaee/jms-spec/pages/CDIListenerBeanComments.md

-# JMS Listener beans: summary of comments
+# CDI Managed Beans as JMS listeners (Version 1): summary of comments
 {: .no_toc}

 _This page discusses some proposals for JMS 2.1 that were being considered by the expert group before work was halted and JSR 368 withdrawn.
 It is retained here as a historical record and in case it proves useful to a future JMS expert group.
 See also the main [JMS 2.1 page](/jms-spec/pages/JMS21)_

-This page lists and discusses some of the comments made on the proposals for JMS listener beans  [/jms-spec/pages/CDIBeansAsJMSListeners JMS listener beans].
+This page lists and discusses some of the comments made on the proposals made for [CDI Managed Beans as JMS listeners (Version 1)](/jms-spec/pages/CDIBeansAsJMSListeners).

 ## Contents
 {: .no_toc}